How long have Hemp and CBD been around?

 How do you make CBD?

-CBD is extracted from the cannabis plant and thinned with an oil like coconut or hemp seed.
+CBD is extracted from the hemp plant and thinned with an oil like coconut or hemp seed.

 Does CBD contain THC?